What is recurring payment ?

-• Simple recurring payment without limit of occurrence: periodic payment of a defined sum until termination (e.g. subscription).
+- Simple recurring payment without limit of occurrence: periodic payment of a defined sum until termination (subscription).

-• Simple recurring payment with occurrence limit: periodic payment of a defined sum, limited in time (e.g. payment in instalments).
+- Simple recurring payment with occurrence limit : periodic payment of a defined sum, limited in time (fractional payment).

 Setting up sampling

-To be valid, SEPA direct debits, also known as SEPA Direct Debit (SDD), require the edition and signature of a SEPA mandate, i.e. a contract between the merchant and the payer, specifying the authorized direct debit conditions.
-The merchant then collects the customer information needed to issue the mandate (surname, first name, address, IBAN, BIC).
-Historically, this is sent by PDF or by post to the customer for signature.
-However, this process causes a break in the digital sales path, which is why some payment service providers (PSP) offer, in addition to collecting debtor information on an online form, electronic signature of the mandate by SMS code.
+To be valid, a direct debit payment requires the creation and signing of a SEPA mandate, i.e., a contract between the merchant and the payer, which specifies the authorized direct debit conditions.
+The merchant then collects the necessary customer information (last name, first name, address, IBAN, BIC).
+Historically, the mandate was sent by paper mail or PDF to the customer for signature.
+But today, to avoid a break in digital sales processes, some payment providers offer, in addition to collecting debtor information on an online form, the electronic signature of the mandate by SMS code.

 A recurring direct debit can also be set up on a bank card.
 Unlike SEPA, no contract is signed between merchant and cardholder.
-The payer simply needs to enter the card’s code, expiry date and CVV, then run the 3D-Secure process to authenticate.
-The funds will then be debited from the credit card in accordance with the payment plan.
+The payer simply needs to enter the card number (PAN), expiry date and CVV before verifying their identity with the 3D-Secure protocol.
+The funds will then be captured on the CB, taking into account the defined payment plan.

 Effectiveness zone

-Direct debit by credit card works for all customers of the VISA, Mastercard and American Express card networks, i.e. over 200 countries, with the associated currencies.
+Bank card debit works for all customers of the VISA, Mastercard, Cartes Bancaires and American Express card networks, i.e. more than 200 countries worldwide, with each associated ISO currency.

 The customer journey

-Unlike SEPA direct debits, credit card direct debits are immediate.
-In the case of a credit card payment, the payment service provider captures the funds instantly, then releases them on D+1.
-This enables the merchant to deliver his product or make his service available immediately.
+Unlike SEPA direct debits, a bank card debit is immediate.
+With a credit card debit, the payment service provider captures the funds instantly and then has the funds available on D+1, allowing the merchant to deliver their product or make their service available immediately.
 The card payment route is considered more affordable and familiar to consumers.

 With SEPA direct debits, several days may elapse between the direct debit execution request and the transfer of funds to the debtor’s account.
 This usually takes 3 to 4 working days, which can make it difficult to deliver the service or organize the merchant.